 Faith Action's Long-Term Care Task Force worked closely with Caring Across Generations and celebrated a landmark victory when the Kupuna Caregivers Program legislation was signed by Governor Ige into law in June 2017.
 A first of its kind in the nation, Hawaii made national news with the passage of Act 102, which established a fund to provide caregivers with an allowance of $70 per day for care-giving services.
 This compensates family members working 30 hours per week or more who would otherwise have to give up jobs or work shorter hours to care for aging family members.

+Our Long-Term Care Task Force meets once a month to address the needs of our kupuna and their caregivers.
 If you would like to be involved in this committee, please contact Dr. Clementina Ceria-Ulep, Assistant Dean of the U.H.
-Manoa School of Nursing and Dental Hygiene and Long-Term Care Committee Chair, at firstname.lastname@example.org.
+Manoa School of Nursing and Dental Hygiene and Long-Term Care Committee Chair, at firstname.lastname@example.org